quicksilversel/quicksilversel/README.md

 ### Hi there 👋

-I'm Sueun, but my friends call me Zoe.
+I'm Sueun, but my friends also call me Zoe.

 🌱 Soon-to-be front end engineer from 2023 in Japan 🇯🇵